This post was originally published in November 2022.

 Ms. Leung said: “I never would have imagined five years ago that La Colombe was going to open up and that there was gonna be a fancy delicious sandwich shop and that houses were gonna sell for over a million dollars, I would have never guessed that.”

-Before the cleanup of the river, if you had walked around Frogtown in the 80s, 90s or the 2000s, you would have found graffiti covering the embankments.
+Before the cleanup of the river, if you had walked around Frogtown in the 80s, 90s or the 2000s, you would have come across graffiti-covered embankments.
+Overall, it was not the safest place to roam around like it is today.

 In the 2015 article “Getting Up, Staying Up: History of Graffiti in the L.A.
 River”, author Lucy Guanuna details how graffiti became an identity of Frogtown.